 - Use formal salutations (“Dr./Professor” followed by the last name) and close (“Yours sincerely” followed by your name and contact information).
 Attach your current CV and transcripts.

-- It is advisable to have a CV/Resume prepared with your educational history, research interests, and CV/Resume highlights (e.g., work experience, scholarships, publications, conference papers) to aid you as you fill in the contact form.
+- It is advisable to have a CV/Resume prepared with your educational history, research interests, and CV/Resume highlights (e.g., work experience, scholarships, publications, and conference papers) to aid you as you fill in the contact form.

 - If you have your own funding (e.g., external scholarship), specify the source and amount you have been awarded.